 Let all other entries retain their default values.
 Click OK to close the dialog box.

-2 Click the Cylinder button once more and create a cylinder with the following specifications:
+2 Click the Cylinder button once more and create a cylinder with the following specifications; when done, click OK.

 PROPERTY VALUE

 Radius 0.0035

 Height 0.017

 Axis base point, z -0.0085